-The Virginia Port Authority (nonmajor component unit) is partially self-insured for certain workers' compensation claims.
+Virginia International Terminals, Inc., a component unit of the Virginia Port Authority (nonmajor component unit) is partially self-insured for certain workers' compensation claims.
 The authority maintains insurance coverage of \$5,000,000 per claim, but is obligated to pay the first \$1,000,000 of any individual's claims per incident.
-The authority is also partially self-insured for employee health coverage.
-The authority is responsible for actual claim costs up to \$75,000 per individual per calendar year.
-Insurance coverage is maintained for claims in excess of the individual employee limit and for aggregate claims in excess of \$4,912,504.
+The Authority is also partially self-insured for employee health coverage.
+The Authority is responsible for actual claim costs up to \$125,000 per individual per calendar year.
+Insurance coverage is maintained for claims in excess of the individual employee limit and for aggregate claims in excess of \$5,205,857.